kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 5. Auto-Level at 11; this gives 22 STR, Skill Points depending on your Base Class, the Force Power Stasis (unless you already selected it), and no Feat is selected at this level.
 6. If possible, Manual Level at 12 to reach 23 STR

-### Legality

-Auto-Level Attributes was deemed to be a quirk of the Auto-Leveling system rather than an outright glitch, and thus is allowed in Glitchless speedruns.

 ### Uses

 Auto-Level Attributes are currently used in All Quests Unrestricted, Any% NMG, and can be used in Any% Glitchless.
 AQU actually uses Hotshots to become a Jedi at Level 3, and thus gains an extra STR attribute point at levels 6 and 10, instead of levels 7 and 11.